 The best screen protectors

 It’s all in the name of this one.
 A screen protector is intended to keep the phone’s display safe from damage.
-Replacing a display can be quite an expensive affair, so making sure it stays protected is a good idea.
+Replacing a display can be quite expensive, so making sure it stays protected is a good idea.

 Types of screen protectors